 Tip #1 Optimize Free Space on your iPhone

 This tip has always worked for the past several iOS updates.
-For those of you still sporting the 16GB iPhone, this tip is crucial.
-If you have updated your iPhone or iPad to iOS 10 with less than 10% free space available on the device, please try and free space on your iPhone in order to get a better performance.
+For those of you still sporting the 16GB iPhone, this advice is crucial.
+If you have updated your iPhone or iPad to the latest iOS with less than 10% free space available on the device, please try and free space on your iPhone to get better performance.

-For a comprehensive checklist and a step-by-step guide to help you recover space on your iPhone, please check out our detailed spring cleaning guide for your iPhone.
+For a comprehensive checklist and a step-by-step guide to help you recover space on your iPhone, please look at our data cleaning guide for your iPhone.

 Tip # 2 Optimize the Photos on your iPhone

-Tap on Settings > Photos & Camera and choose Optimize iPhone Storage.
-This will allow iOS to optimize storage for your photos on your idevice.
-If you have too many photos and haven’t backed it to the iCloud, you may consider backing up the Photos via photo Library and deleting them from your iPhone.
+Tap on Settings > Photos and choose Optimize iPhone Storage.
+This allows iOS to optimize storage for your photos on your iDevice.
+If you have too many pictures and haven’t backed it to the iCloud, you may consider backing up the Photos via photo Library and deleting them from your iPhone.

-With iOS 10, You can now take advantage of the “Memories” feature.
-You have the ability to not only create a custom slide slow with memories made of photos, but you can also add music and other media to the slide slow and then save it as a video.
+With iOS 11 &10, you can now take advantage of the “Memories” feature.
+You can not only create a custom slideshow with memories made of photos, but you can also add music and other media to the slideshow and then save it as a video.

 Tip # 3 Delete Apple Stock Apps that You Never Use

-Now with iOS 10, you can delete all the native/stock Apple apps that you never used such as the Compass.
-Simply hold the app icon for a second or two and then tap on the ‘X’ mark at the edge to remove the app from your iPhone.
+Now with iOS 11 & 10, you can eliminate all the native/stock Apple apps that you never used such as the Compass.
+Just hold the app icon for a second or two and then tap on the ‘X’ mark on the edge to remove the app from your iPhone.

 Tip # 4 Manage iOS 10 Animation Related Issues

-iOS 10 has a lot of new animation features that can dazzle up a new iPhone such as the iPhone 7.
+iOS 11 (and 10) have a lot of new animation features that can dazzle up a new iPhone on the latest iPhone models.
 If you are on an older iPhone, this may lead to sluggishness and slowness.

-While on the accessibility settings, you can also increase the Contrast link by moving the slider to ON position.
+While in the accessibility settings, you can also increase the Contrast link by moving the slider to ON position.

-Important: Please note that when you turn off ON the reduce motion setting, some of the fancy features in iMessage such as disappearing ink et al will not work on your device.
+Important: Please note that when you turn off ON the reduce motion setting, some of the fancy features in iMessage such as disappearing ink will not work on your device.

 Tip # 5 Get a Handle on Location Services on your iPhone

 This tip not only can boost the performance of your iPhone but will also be useful in preventing battery drain issues.
-Depending upon how many apps you have set up to use your location, they can very easily become the performance pitfall.
-This is especially true with third party apps that have not been updated in a while.
+Depending upon how many apps you have set up to use your location, they can very quickly become the performance pitfall.
+This is particularly the case with third-party apps that have not been updated in a while.

-In order to manage this, Tap on Settings > Privacy > Location Services > Turn Off completely or manage it by individual app to which you have provided access to your location.
+To manage this, Tap on Settings > Privacy > Location Services > Turn Off completely or manage it by the individual app to which you have provided access to your location.

 Tip # 6 Disable Raise To Wake Feature

-We love this feature on iOS 10.
-The new raise to wake feature only works with the iPhones that have the updated motion-co-processor.
+We love this feature on our iPhones.
+The raise to wake feature only works with the iPhones that have the updated motion-co-processor.
 Since this feature gets triggered when you move the iPhone, it does end up consuming some battery power on your device.

 If you are having problems with battery life on your older iPhone, you may want to try disabling this feature to see if it helps your iPhone.

-Widgets have been around on the iOS for a while, but iOS 10 has brought in new features to this functionality.
+Widgets have been around on the iOS for a while, but iOS 11 & in particular 10 brought in new features to this functionality.
 If you have too many widgets on your lock screen, that can cause performance and power issues as the widgets will try to get updated information.
-Try to reduce the number of iOS 10 widgets and only use the ones that you absolutely must on your locked screen.
+Try to reduce the number of iOS widgets and only use the ones that you absolutely must on your locked screen.

 Tip # 8 Selectively Disable Background Refresh of Apps

-Most of us that depend upon notifications cannot switch off the background refresh feature totally.
-You can however selectively turn off the refresh for most apps and only keep the ones that you absolutely need.
+Most of us that depend upon notifications cannot switch off the background refresh feature.
+You can however selectively turn off the refresh for most apps and only keep the ones that you need.

 You can change the settings by going to Settings >General >Background app refresh.
 Disable the background refresh for the apps that you do not need.